flintlib/flint/doc/source/index.rst

 .. macro:: GR_DOMAIN

-    The result does not have a value in the domain of the target ring or type, i.e. the result is undefined.
+    The result does not have a value in the domain of the target ring or type, i.e. the result is mathematically undefined.
     This occurs, for example, on division by zero or when attempting to compute the square root of a non-square.
     It also occurs when attempting to convert a too large value